 Reporting Policy Violations

 If a potential policy violation occurs, students/staff may submit a written report to residence

 Title IX of the Education Amendments of 1972 prohibits discrimination on the basis of sex in any federally funded education program or activity.
 Title IX also covers sexual violence and reminds schools of their responsibilities to take immediate and effective steps to respond to sexual violence.
-To learn more about Title IX please visit our Title IX page.
+Learn more about Title IX.

 The information contained below includes the most up-to-date damage charges.